 Our next tip, almost as important as the first 2, is to use images.
 Lots of people are quick to leave websites when they can’t find what they want almost instantly.
 Others leave because they can’t be bothered to read an unnecessarily wordy description of a website’s offers.

 Avoid losing visitors for both of these reasons by using images that capture the essence of what your website is all about.
-Optimise the image so that it looks good on both a computer and mobile device and make sure that the image clearly expresses the nature of your offering.
+Optimize the image so that it looks good on both a computer and mobile device and make sure that the image clearly expresses the nature of your offering.

 In doing the simple points above, you’ll be better able to capture that impatient percentage of users who visit your website.